Color Converter

 One-click copy buttons eliminate the tedious select-all-and-copy routine.
 For larger outputs, a download button lets you save the result directly as a file with the correct extension and encoding.
 These small conveniences add up when you are converting data frequently.

-Error handling is built into every step.
+Error handling is into every step.
 The tool highlights problems in your input, explains what is expected, and in many cases offers suggestions for fixing the issue.
 This makes it useful for learning a format as well as for routine conversion tasks.

 Software developers use format converters daily when working with APIs, configuration files, data imports, and interoperability between systems that expect different formats.
 Having a reliable browser tool for quick conversions avoids writing one-off scripts.